Siyavula/emas.loadtest/emas/loadtest/emas-performance-report/source/index.rst

     The error rate stays at 0% throughout all the testing cycles up to 1000.
     This means the cluster continued to serve even at high concurrencies.
-At a concurrency of 1500 users we start to see errors which leads us to think that 1000 concurrent users is the current safe maximum for this cluster.
+At a concurrency of 1500 users we started to see errors which leads us to think that 1000 concurrent users is the current safe maximum for this cluster.

     Across all tested concurrencies, for simple authenticated reading, the